MouJieQin/fstd/README.md

 * Esay to convert from mdx/mdd to fstdx/fstdd.
 * Data related to dictionaries is compressed to reduce disk usage.
 * Low memory usage and high-performance search, as the FST made by compiling entry words of a dictionary is loaded into memory to support high-performance search.
 FST is a data structure providing a better compression rate than trie, because it can not only compress common prefix but also common suffix.
+* Python support by `pip install fstd`

 ## Install

 >  It has been tested on Macos and Linux platform now.
-On Windows platform, there might be a bug when launching a thread pool.
+On Windows platform, there might be a bug while launching a thread pool.
 It's not convenient to fix it because I don't have a windows machine.
 Pull a request to me if you can fix it.

+It's recommanded to install a python command line tool [fstdtools](https://github.com/MouJieQin/fstdtools) by `pip install fstdtools`.
+Because it offers a safer and more friendly usage than the CLI compiled from c plus plus.

 ### Install from source code